matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 user or a VM in the GCP.
 Identities are not related to VM IDs.
 Roles are collections of privileges that can be granted to identities.

-46) At what levels of the resource hierarchy can a shared VPC be created? // here
+46) At what levels of the resource hierarchy can a shared VPC be created?
 Answer: Organization and folders.
 Shared VPCs can be created at the organization or folder level of the resource hierarchy.
 Shared VPCs are not created at the resource or project levels.
 Shared VPCs are not applied at subnets, which are resources in the resource hierarchy.